Connect with a Librarian

 - To Find Books

-- To find books, media, and other material owned by the QC Libraries and other CUNY libraries, search the CUNY Catalog.
+- To find books, ebooks, media, and other material owned by the QC Libraries and other CUNY libraries, search Onesearch.

 - To Find Articles

-- To find articles on a topic, search the Databases.
-Databases list scholarly journal articles, popular magazine and newspaper articles, as well as reviews, book essays, theses, and research papers.
+- To find articles on a topic, search OneSearch.
+OneSearch finds scholarly journal articles and popular magazines, as well as reviews, book essays, theses, and research papers.
 For guidance on selecting an appropriate database in your discipline, please see our Subject Guides.

 - To Locate a Specific Article

-- To locate an article when you already have the citation, you have two options:
+- To locate an article when you already have the citation, your best option is to: